Constraining braneworlds with entanglement entropy: Discussion

 Recent work \cite{Miao:2022mdx,Miao:2023unv,Li:2023fly} has proposed that our prior result is changed by adding DGP terms to the two-brane setup.
 The basic claim is that for at least some combinations of DGP couplings (with at least one being negative) the bulk horizon no longer computes the minimum of the entropy functional, allowing for time-dependent RT surfaces.
 Furthermore, one may also get static RT surfaces that are not the horizon.
-In making this case, among other cases \cite{Miao:2022mdx} explicitly finds the latter type of surface for a particular combination of parameters, which in our conventions are\footnote{As a consistency check, we have checked our entropies associated with these values against those of \cite{Miao:2022mdx}.
+For example in making this case, \cite{Miao:2022mdx} explicitly finds the latter type of surface for a particular combination of parameters, which in our conventions are\footnote{As a consistency check, we have checked our entropies associated with these values against those of \cite{Miao:2022mdx}.
 The analytic horizon entropies are precisely the same.
 Numerically, shooting from either brane yields $\mathcal{S}_{\text{ext}} \approx 0.838$, which is consistent with the value $\mathcal{S}_{\text{ext}} \approx 0.842$ of \cite{Miao:2022mdx} up to small $O(0.1\%)$ error.}

-However, we would assert that the DGP couplings allowing for any such non-horizon RT surfaces in the first place would be in conflict with causal wedge inclusion.
-In the language of the current paper, we would put semiclassical massless-gravity theories furnishing nontrivial time-dependent Page curves or any static non-horizon bulk RT surfaces into the swampland.
-Thus, the lessons of \cite{Miao:2022mdx} are unphysical.
-See \cite{Geng:2023first} for more specific discussion of this point.
+However, the DGP couplings allowing for \textit{any} such non-horizon RT surfaces in the first place are in conflict with causal wedge inclusion, since the causal wedge of one of the defect systems includes the entire corresponding side's exterior region.
+That is also true of time-dependent surfaces (see Figure \ref{figs:timedepSurfaces}).\footnote{As a side note, explicitly constructing time-dependent surfaces may allow one to further expand the excluded zone presented in Figure \ref{figs:cwiViolations}.
+There may also exist brane angles for which time-dependent surfaces are the \textit{only} way to violate CWI, but searching for such points is beyond the methods in the current paper.} Thus, semiclassical massless-gravity theories furnishing nontrivial time-dependent Page curves or any static non-horizon bulk RT surfaces are in the swampland, and the lessons of \cite{Miao:2022mdx} are unphysical.
+See \cite{Geng:2023qwm} for more specific discussion of this point.

 In fact, our numerics loosely indicates that most (but conceivably not all) DGP couplings for which there even \textit{exists} a UV-finite extremal surface apart from the horizon are sick, either because of a violation of causal wedge inclusion or some other physical pathology such as a negative effective Newton constant.